Redstone Building: Twenty-first century

 As of the year 1999, the current building had nearly 50000 sqft of tenant space housing over forty tenants and four theaters, including Theatre Rhinoceros, the oldest gay theater in the U.S. and the Redstone's largest tenant.

 Today, its tenants include three theater ensembles: gay Theatre Rhinoceros, feminist Luna Sea, and the Latino El Teatro de la Esperanza.
 Other causes are evidenced by the groups' names: the Mission Area Federal Credit Union, the Filipino-American Employment and Training Center, the Industrial Workers of the World, the Homeless Children's Network, the Coalition on Homelessness, Hard Hat Magazine, the Eviction Defense Network, California Prison Focus, and on and on.

 "We call it a microcosm of the Mission and The City," said Elisabeth Beaird, the administrative director of The Lab, a visual and performance art gallery.
-"Almost every group is represented: Latino, activist causes, the arts, gays."
+"Almost every group is represented: Latino, activist causes, the arts, gays."In 2021, the Redstone Building was sold to Lakeside Investment Company, raising concerns about potential rent increases.
+In 2026, Lakeside Investment Company sold the building to a group of investors with ties to San Francisco-based Graymark Capital.